dtsdao/xuyan-lang/documentation/Runtime.md

 [Back to README](../README.md)

-# Wenyan Browser Runtime
+# xuyan Browser Runtime

-You can now run Wenyan as normal Javscript script right in your html.
+You can now run xuyan as normal Javscript script right in your html.

 [**Check out the demo**](https://jsfiddle.net/antfu/u532ny49/)